pajadam/django-dbbackup/README.rst

                           Specify server name to include in backup filename -z, --compress        Compress the archive
     -e, --encrypt         Encrypt the backup files
+    -E EXCLUDE, --exclude EXCLUDE
+                          Specify files to exclude from media backup.
+You can use Unix shell-style wildcards, e.g.
+                          'path_to_exclude/*' or '*.jpg'
     -o OUTPUT_FILENAME, --output-filename=OUTPUT_FILENAME
                           Specify filename on storage
     -O OUTPUT_PATH, --output-path=OUTPUT_PATH